Trinli/uplift_modeling/README.md

 ## Publications
 The following publications are based on the code in this repository:

-* "Uplift Modeling with High Class Imbalance."
-Otto Nyberg, Tomasz Kuśmierczyk, and Arto Klami.
-Asian Conference on Machine Learning.
-PMLR, 2021. https://proceedings.mlr.press/v157/nyberg21a
+* "Uplift Modeling with High Class Imbalance" by Otto Nyberg, Tomasz Kuśmierczyk, and Arto Klami.
+Asian Conference on Machine Learning, PMLR, 2021. https://proceedings.mlr.press/v157/nyberg21a

-* "Exploring Uplift Modeling with High Class Imbalance."
-Otto Nyberg and Arto Klami.
+* "Exploring Uplift Modeling with High Class Imbalance" by Otto Nyberg and Arto Klami.
 Data Mining and Knowledge Discovery (accepted for publication), 2023. https://www.springer.com/journal/10618

-* "Quantifying Uncertainty of the Conditional Average Treatment Effect."
-Otto Nyberg and Arto Klami.
+* "Quantifying Uncertainty of the Conditional Average Treatment Effect" by Otto Nyberg and Arto Klami.
 Work-in-progress.

 ## Notes
 The code is mostly written by Otto Nyberg as part of my work on my dissertation at the University of Helsinki.